nikomatsakis/rustconf-2021/content/index.md

 ???

-Earlier this year, Tyler and I undertook a new kind of exercise.
+Earlier this year, Tyler Mandry and I -- coleads of the async foundation working group -- undertook a new kind of exercise that I think could serve as a model for how we improve Rust more generally.
+We called it the Async Vision Doc.

-We drafted a vision doc for Async Rust.
-This process began by talking to lots of Async Rust users about their experiences, both good and bad.
-We then brainstormed out possible ways to address the gaps we saw and came up with a roadmap for the work we expect to do over the next year or two.
+You may recall that, 2 years back, we shipped the async-await MVP in Rust.
+This was a huge achievement.
+In the meantime, we've had time to gain a lot of experience in Rust, and we wanted to evaluate what we ought to be doing next to improve the async Rust experience.

+Our idea was to draft a document that laid out:

+* What it's like to use Async Rust today;
+* what we think it *should* be like in a few years time;
+* and a roadmap that will take us there.

+Tyler and I began by talking to people using Async Rust.
+We did this both in private conversations and in public.
+We even held group writing sessions, where Rustaceans from all over would show up and help us document their experiences.

+Next we collated these with how we thought Rust should feel and tried to find places where we were falling short, and what we could do to fix them.

 ---